nordeim/My-First-Book/docs/prompt_to_create.md

+awesome job! please use the same rigorous and meticulous approach to deeply think and thoroughly and carefully explore how best to make your re-imagined system prompt blueprint even more awesome and helpful for a budding author to use ChatGPT to create her first creative work and publish a book. below is second reference blueprint that you can meticulously review and analysis to help you create an even more improved blueprint for the system prompt.

+---
 please think deeper and harder to re-imagine your blueprint after carefully review the sample blueprint below. use below as your reference to deeply and thoroughly explore how to create a re-imagined blueprint for a system prompt to get a LLM like ChatGPT to help a novice author to write and publish her first book.

 ---